-5.4.3 Key Information Gaps for Atmospheric Deposition
+5.4.3.
+Key information gaps for atmospheric deposition

 Information gaps for atmospheric sources remain, especially concerning the extent to which long-range atmospheric Hg transport contributes both to local atmospheric deposition and MeHg accumulation in local food webs.
 Resolving these questions could be important because reductions in global Hg emissions may be difficult to achieve in the short-term, and increases in emissions are possible (Pacyna et al., 2010), and management of other sources may appear less effective as a result.
-Studies that can discriminate between current atmospheric deposition and legacy watershed Hg sources - using chemical tracers of Asian coal, sophisticated Hg isotope studies, deposition monitoring upwind and downwind of local Hg air sources, or other approaches - could be very valuable in this regard.
-Quantifying the role of local and distant Hg sources to deposition and food web concentrations is technically challenging.
-However, resolving uncertainty and debate about this issue would be useful both to water quality managers and the regulated community because some stakeholders question whether impairment can ever be resolved unless Hg deposition is better controlled.
+Studies that can discriminate between current atmospheric deposition and legacy watershed Hg sources-using chemical tracers of Asian coal, sophisticated Hg isotope studies, deposition monitoring upwind and downwind of local Hg air sources, or other approaches-could be very valuable in this regard.

-Locally-derived atmospheric oxidants may be more controllable, potentially affecting atmospheric Hg speciation (Rothenberg et al., 2010) and thus local atmospheric deposition of Hg through control of the fraction that adsorbs to surfaces and settles out with particulate matter.
+Locally-derived atmospheric oxidants may be more controllable, potentially affecting atmospheric Hg speciation (Rothenberg et al., 2010a) and thus local atmospheric deposition of Hg through control of the fraction that adsorbs to surfaces and settles out with particulate matter.
 However, this indirect linkage makes it unlikely that specific actions will be taken with decreased Hg deposition as a goal; rather, attempts to control atmospheric oxidants primarily as risks for human inhalation exposure may have side benefits of reducing local Hg deposition and subsequent ecosystem impacts, even if those were not primary driving factors in the decision-making.
 Available information from the literature and local data on atmospheric deposition may provide sufficient technical support for understanding the likely impacts of control on atmospheric oxidants.

-5.5 Other Sources and Pathways
+5.5.
+Other sources and pathways